tomsWebConsulting/twcsl/Element/ETC Year/README.md

 * Install **[Element Text Change][5]**.
 After you install the code be sure to continue on with the rest of the steps.

-* In the store price change code after the selectorTextSearchReplaceMap example data structures add the following example code.
+* In the element text change code after the selectorTextSearchReplaceMap example data structures add the following example code.

   ```javascript